schalkneethling/150days-of-html/content/book/day004/_index.md

 While this will not prevent the site from initially being loaded in an `iframe`, it _will_ cause clicks on any links in the page to bust out of the `iframe` by setting its browsing context to the topmost browsing context i.e. the browser window itself.

-Thinking it over some more, I wondered what would happen if you combined `base` with a specific `class` and some JavaScript.🤔 The result is something I could see being useful in web applications.
-Although it might be a bit of a stretch.
-For demonstration purposes though, here it is:
+I will close this chapter with an example use case that might be a bit of a stretch.
+I am using a combination of the `base` element, a specific CSS `class` on certain elements, and some JavaScript.
+The result is something that could be useful in a web applications.

 ```html
 <!DOCTYPE html>